wanruu/BSc-FYP/README.md

 ## CUMap

-- [ ] Adjust distance between points when showing plan in map
-- [ ] Add location mark when showing plan in map
 - [ ] improve: what if cant find closest point of current location
-- [ ] Change display of planView of bus plan
 - [ ] Take depart time into consideration
 - [ ] setUserTrackingMode